JohnMaher1/ag-grid-svelte5/README.md

 If you have any suggestions/feedback it would be greatly appreciated.
 Please visit the [GitHub](https://github.com/JohnMaher1/ag-grid-svelte5) to raise any issues or possible changes!

 If you would like to contact me.
-Here is my [website/portfolio]("https://www.john-maher.dev/") with contact information.
+Here is my website: https://www.john-maher.dev with contact information.